yetkinkrsngr/TimusFullstackBootcamp/Hafta3/0-EngCreatingProject.md

 - Query parameters are used to set specific conditions or filters for a particular page or operation.
 For example, page number, sorting options, filtering criteria, etc.
 - In a URL like `/products?category=electronics&sort=price`, `category` and `sort` are query parameters.
 - In web frameworks like Express.js, query parameters are accessible via the `req.query` object.

+## What is the FS module?

+> Node.js uses the fs module to interact with the file system.
+This module contains many functions for reading, creating, updating, deleting, and moving files.

+> Install it and create a file using the fs module.

+> Create a JSON database and build an API according to the REST standard.

+---

+## What is JWT?

+> JWT (JSON Web Token) is a standard used for securely authenticating users and transmitting information.
+JWT carries data in JSON format, and this data is digitally signed.
+This ensures the security of the data and guarantees its accuracy.